frame-lang/frame-docs/intermediate_frame/transitions.rst

 Transitions are powerful and potentially expensive operations that drive much of the Frame runtime machinery.
-State Changes are an optimization of Transtions which are useful for both their speed of operation as well as some special case system design scenarios.
+State Changes are an optimization of transitions which are useful for both their speed of operation as well as some special case system design scenarios.

 Transitions